How The ATG Split Squat Ended My Injury Struggles

 Strengthens the ligaments around your knee

-What happened when I started doing the ATG split squat
+What happened when I started doing the ATG split squat?

-When I first started with the ATG split squat, I had my foot elevated high, no weights in hands and my knee could barely make it over my toes.
+When I first started with the ATG split squat, I had my foot elevated high, no weights in my hands and my knee could barely make it over my toes.
 I repeated this exercise 8 times for 4 sets (as per the recommendation by Ben Patrick) and repeated this exercise twice per week alongside many others he had me perform to increase my performance and reduce injuries.

 I noticed over the first month that I was able to get my knee further and further over my toes (showing that my ankle mobility was increasing).
 It took a little longer till I was able to use a less high box to put my foot on but slowly the box size decreased (showing that my hip flexors were getting more flexible which allows for better glute activation and more power)